-- Be open and be not afraid.
+- Be open and not afraid.
 Listen to what your friends and family may be telling you about how they are feeling and coping.
 Are there any warning signs – if so, don’t be afraid to ask directly about the issue of suicide.
 Show them that you care enough to ask.
-Let them know that you aren’t going to run away or judge them if they admit to these dark thoughts.
+Let them know that you aren’t going to run away or judge them if they admit to these ‘dark’ thoughts.

-- Light a candle if you can and let other’s know that you care enough to light the candle.
+- Light a candle if you can, and let other’s know that you care enough to light the candle.
 Post it on your Facebook page, your webpage or create a poster and post it at your workplace, your community center or place of worship.

-Support Those In Need
+Suicide: Support Those In Need

-Suicide is a difficult issue to discuss, but it is even a more difficult issue to experience.
+Suicide is a difficult issue to discuss, but it is even a more difficult issue to contemplate.
 Let’s help support those who are in pain so that they can find a better solution to living a peaceful and purposeful life.